Lock Repair Available Now

 ★★★★★

-"After years of lifting and jiggling to lock my door, I finally called someone.
-The fix was surprisingly simple—just alignment and lubrication.
+"After years of lifting and shifting the door to lock it, I finally called someone.
+The fix was straightforward — alignment and a service.
 Should have done it years ago.
-Door works like new now."
+Door works cleanly now."

 Verified customer